By Craig Neil. This post includes affiliate links.

 Out About Scotland Complete Guide to the Carsaig Arches

-I’m not going to lie to you.
-The walk from Carsaig Pier to the Carsaig Arches was one of the worst I’ve ever done.
+When I completed this walk from Carsaig Pier to the Carsaig Arches, it was one of the worst hikes I’ve ever done.
 But it was also one of the best.
+When I say ‘worst’, I mean that only in the sense that it was so difficult.

-On that occasion, I’d arrived on Mull in the middle of a very stormy week in 2018 when the waves were crashing against the island, bringing with them colossal boulders that were unceremoniously dropped on the path running along the bottom of the cliffs, turning the walk into an incredibly laborious scramble.
+On that occasion, I’d arrived on Mull in the middle of a very stormy week when the waves were crashing against the island, bringing with them colossal boulders that were unceremoniously dropped on the path running along the bottom of the cliffs, turning the walk into an incredibly laborious scramble.

-The shingle beaches are a good place to stop for a wee break as there are so many boulders to perch on and I guarantee at some point you’ll find yourself sharing the beach with a goat or two.
+The south of Mull is a favourite spot for red deer, guillemots, and black shags, but the big surprise is the herds of wild goats that roam around the rocky coastline.
+The shingle beaches are a good place to stop for a wee break as there are so many boulders to perch on, and I guarantee that at some point you’ll find yourself sharing the beach with a goat or two.

-The arches themselves are quite impressive with the waves thundering into them but I would not recommend trying to get down there as the narrow track is precarious at best and downright dangerous if it’s wet.
+The arches themselves are quite impressive with the waves thundering into them, but I would not recommend trying to climb down to see them close up as the narrow track is precarious and downright dangerous if it’s wet and slippery.
+However, if you’re happy with standing on the cliff edge and viewing the arches from a distance, you’ll have an experience you won’t forget for quite some time.

 Mull Cycle Routes